Privacy

 Platform Behavior

 Some social media platforms strip EXIF data automatically when you upload photos (like Twitter/X and Facebook), but many do not.
-Messaging apps, forums, cloud storage services, and email typically preserve all metadata.
+Messaging apps like WhatsApp strip metadata, but Telegram sends original files by default.
+Forums, cloud storage services (Google Drive, Dropbox), and email typically preserve all metadata.
 Never assume a platform removes metadata — always strip it yourself when privacy matters.

 Protect Yourself Today